wchoi11/notchmess/_posts/2020-03-28-critical-thinking.md

 This is a personal favorite of mine from Michael Huemer (2005).[^paper] Take any controversial public issue of your time.
 For me, this includes issues such as abortion and gun rights.
+To make this easier, let us assume there is a fact of the matter for these issues; that is, there is a right answer to these issues.
 There are at least 3 strategies you may employ to make up your mind on the matter: (1) deference--adopt the belief that most experts hold, (2) critical thinking--after conducting your own investigation of the issue, you assess the